AnonymousAlligator/MTRN2500Ass3/assignment3-spec.md

 #### AxisInterface
 `AxisInterface` represents some value with respect to some axis of a coordinate system.
 The value can be modified or rescaled.
 Example of what the value would represent can be location, distance or angle.
-Axis value can be scaled by using the operator `*`.

 For simplicity in this assignment, some components that would be expected from a fully designed axis library are omitted.
 For example, additional types could be used to express what units the value represents.
-Other math operators are also omitted.
+Math operators are can be provided to make value manipulation easier.

 Classes implementing this interface have been provided for you. `XAxis`, `YAxis`, and `ZAxis` represents the x, y, and z-axis respectively. `AllAxis` represents a value that applies to all three axes. `AnyAxis` represents a value that is not associated with a particular axis, it could be applied to any axis.